People: Creating a better normal

 In doing so, many business leaders observed what Deloitte has long known: People who can work from any place at any time are more productive, creative and efficient.
 In Deloitte Global’s 2020 Millennial Survey, two-thirds of millennials said that working remotely enables a better work/life balance.
 Half of all respondents said they’ve felt more able to bring their “true selves” to work by having their offices at home.
 There also are tangible cost and environmental benefits to working remotely; reduced commuting, for example, can save families money, time and reduce CO2 emissions.

 As an increasing number of Deloitte clients shift to alternative working arrangements, practitioners have leveraged this know-how to offer valuable guidance to ensure these transitions are seamless.
 And as society reopens, Deloitte will continue to provide the insights they need to make flexible work not only a back-up option, but also a valuable solution.

-Even with the temporary closure of all Deloitte University facilities in the wake of COVID-19, the organisation continues to provide its professionals with training opportunities, launching Cura, a virtual platform to deliver customised learning content instantly to approximately 330,000 Deloitte people.
+Even with the temporary closure of all Deloitte University facilities in the wake of COVID-19, the organization continues to provide its professionals with training opportunities, launching Cura, a virtual platform to deliver customized learning content instantly to approximately 330,000 Deloitte people.
 Deloitte has also maintained its commitment to professional development and promotion programs, understanding that building leaders for the future is more important than ever.